Bull Terriers (Miniature)

 Bull Terrier (Miniature)

 Miniature Bull Terriers are identical to their Bull Terrier ancestors in every way except for size.
 From 1866 when classes for Bull Terriers began, the classification was by weight.
-This resulted in the now extinct Toy Bull Terriers which weighed under 12 lbs.
-But in 1918, they were removed from the English Stud Book and became extinct.
-In 1938, they were revived with a height limit rather than a weight limit.
+This resulted in the now extinct Bull Terriers (Toy) which weighed under 12 lbs.
+In 1918, they were removed from the English Stud Book and became extinct.
+In 1938, they were revived as a Bull Terrier (Miniature) with a height limit rather than a weight limit.
 This created the Bull Terrier (Miniature) we know today.

 Bull Terrier & Toy Bull Terrier 1889